How Teams Streamline POs with Purchase Order Software

 That's 6–10 hours per week reclaimed in this model.
 Over 50 weeks, that is 300–500 hours per year.
 At $25–$50/hour fully loaded, the model shows $7,500–$25,000/year in operator time.
 Treat those as assumptions to test against your own PO volume, supplier count, receiving variance, and accounting process.
 The second-order effects are operational: fewer stockout surprises, less perishable waste, and a cleaner books-to-reality match at month-end.

-LineNow at $100/month flat (90-day free trial) is directly priced for this SMB shape.
+LineNow at $100/month per business unit (90-day free trial) is directly priced for this SMB shape.
 Approval-heavy mid-market suites and enterprise procurement platforms may fit governance needs better, but they often bring heavier rollout, admin, and pricing assumptions than a small team wants when the bottleneck is supplier execution.

 Sources and Method Notes